CMC Certification FAQs

 - Provides an effective presentation that is clear and engaging,

 - Demonstrates they understand and practice ethical behavior, and

-The Oral Examination is not an informal interview; our expectation is that you will present or respond to our questions as you would to a client.
+The Oral Examination is not an informal interview.
+Our expectation is that the Candidate will present or respond to our questions the same as to a client.